awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managed-instances-advanced-reverting.md

 **To revert to the standard\-instances tier using the AWS CLI**

 1. Open the AWS CLI and run the following command\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]